Article By: David ‘Sunshine’ LaMay ‡ Edited By: Leanne Ridgeway

 SHADOW WITCH has massively nailed it once again.
 Absolutely crack musicianship and songs, stellar vocals, intriguing lyrics, and an inviting sound.
 It’s kind of amazing how they keep managing to not only not quite sound like any other band, but also to not have any of their many songs seem remotely alike.
 Damned few can lay claim to that, either.
 ‘Under The Shadow Of A Witch‘ is a powerhouse listen, and though it’s coming out early in the year (February 14th, pre-order links are below), it will no doubt ride quite high on many 2020 “best of” lists come many months from now.
 Well done, gentlemen.
 Again.

 You can experience the first taste of the song “Witches Of Aendor” via our exclusive premiere of its official video below… then keep reading on for an enjoyable and lengthy chat with myself and Earl.
 Plus, find their most recently confirmed upcoming live dates!
-Here’s some words from Earl about the new video:
+Here are some words from Earl about the new video:

 “We were doing one of our blacklight shows at Altone’s Music Hall (home of the New England Stoner Doom Fest), and Spirits Rising Haunted House had a blacklight installation by Stuart Smith (Stuartizm Designs, LLC) that just matched what we were doing perfectly; talk about synchronicity!
 We realized it would be the place to shoot a video for ‘Witches of Aendor’.
 The rest was simple.”